-How safe is your ceramic ware to use in the microwave?
-If you’re wondering, you’re not alone.
-Microwaves are a huge part of modern life and you’ll probably want to continue using your favorite mug or dish as long as possible, as long as it’s safe, right?!
-Here I look at whether your ceramic items are microwavable or not.
-What properties make it safe.
+Microwaves are a huge part of modern life and offer so much convenience, like reheating food and making hot drinks; as long as that dish or mug is safe, right?!
+Here I look at whether your ceramic dish and mug are microwavable or not.
+What properties make them safe.
 What to look for and why some ceramics are a ‘no no’.

-- Do use a microwave-safe dish or container, even with ceramic
+- ✔ Do use a microwave-safe marked dish or container, even with ceramic

-- Don’t use aluminum foil in the microwave
+- ❌ Do NOT use aluminum foil in the microwave (or anything metal)

-- Do cover food with a lid or microwave-safe food wrapping to prevent splatters and spills
+- ✔ Do use a microwave-safe cover to prevent splatters and spills

-- Do check that the dish is rotating properly to ensure even cooking
+- ✔ Do check that the dish is rotating properly to ensure even heating

 Don’t place anything metal in the microwave — this includes aluminum foil, knives, forks, spoons and the like, as these will produce sparks when heated in a microwave.